 - ½ tbsp. wholegrain mustard

 - 1 ½ tbsp. sunflower oil

 - Place a frying pan on a low-medium heat until warm.
 Finely slice the shallot, then fry gently with the olive oil until softened.
 Remove from heat and allow to cool.

 - Add the hazelnuts to a food processor and pulse until chopped quite finely.
 Be careful not to blend for too long so that they do not form a paste.

 - Into a bowl add the soft butter, hazelnuts, softened shallots, lemon zest, and chervil.
 Mix and season to taste with salt and pepper.

-- Preheat the grill to high.
-If using scallop shells, place each scallop on an individual shell on a baking tray.
-If not the scallops can be placed directly onto the tray.
+- Preheat the broiler to high.
+If using scallop shells, place each scallop on an individual shell on your sheet pan (aka cookie sheet or baking tray).
+If not the scallops can be placed directly onto the sheet pan.
 Top each scallop with a spoonful of the hazelnut and butter mixture.
-Once the grill is ready, place the scallops underneath for 3-4 minutes, then remove and set aside to rest for one minute.
+Once the broiler is ready, place the scallops underneath for 3-4 minutes, then remove and set aside to rest for one minute.
+Do not overcook.

 - Make the salad by whisking the mustard, vinegar and vegetable oil together in a bowl.
 Taste and add salt if necessary, then add in the watercress and pea shoots and toss together.

 - Serve the rested scallops on two serving plates with the salad on the side.

 - An Unforgettable Apple Pie Cocktail Recipe: the Apple Pie Martini - November 7, 2022

 - How to Make a Decadent Lobster Stew with White Wine - October 30, 2022